HSBNE/hsbne.github.com/README.md

 If everything has gone well then you should now be able to navigate to the location of your source files* and start up Jekyll's web server instance with `jekyll serve`.
 This will then allow you to browse the generated site locally at ![http://localhost:4000](localhost:4000)

 **TIP:** To make it easer to startup sever create a shortcut on your desktop pointing to in my case `C:\Ruby200\bin\jekyll.bat -w serve` the -w makes it watch the directory to change the server everytime something changes.
-Edit the Start In: int the properties of the shortcut to poin it to the directory where the website is
+Edit the Start In: int the properties of the shortcut to point it to the directory where the website is
 `C:\users\denominator\Documents\GitHub\hsbne.github.com\`

 to close running server just hit ctl-c and it y enter